julian-risch/ICWSM2020/README.md

 The Python notebook `train_and_evaluate_model.ipynb` contains the source code for our experiments.
 In order to run the experiments, the following additional files are required:
-* `guardian-300.bin` fasttext word embeddings that we trained on x billion tokens from TheGuardian.com comments.
+* `guardian-300.bin` fasttext word embeddings that we trained on 4.4 billion tokens from TheGuardian.com comments.
 They can be downloaded from here (5.5GB): [Link](https://owncloud.hpi.de/s/8LjQz1nyFI3OZBe/download)
-* `amazon-300.bin` fasttext word embeddings that we trained on x billion tokens from Amazon.com reviews.
+* `amazon-300.bin` fasttext word embeddings that we trained on 7.6 billion tokens from Amazon.com reviews.
 They can be downloaded from here (4.8GB): [Link](https://owncloud.hpi.de/s/cUCEnFSiR2y47ta/download)
 * `comments_top_and_bottom_upvotes_10percent.csv` the top/flop 10% comments in the politics section with the largest/smallest relative number of upvotes received
 * `comments_top_and_bottom_replies_10percent.csv` the top/flop 10% comments in the politics section with the largest/smallest relative number of replies received
 * `reviews_books_top_10percent.csv` the top 10% book reviews on Amazon.com with the largest relative number of helpfulness upvotes received.
 The Amazon reviews dataset can be downloaded from here: [Link](https://nijianmo.github.io/amazon/index.html)